revelsi/reachy2_code_generation/README.md

 - **User Approval**: Approve or reject each function call before it executes
 - **OpenAI Integration**: Control the robot using natural language with OpenAI's function calling
 - **Mock Robot**: Test the system without a physical robot
-- **REST API**: Control the robot through a REST API
-- **WebSocket Updates**: Receive real-time updates about the robot's status and actions
-- **Modern Web Interface**: Clean, responsive UI for interacting with the robot
 - **Automatic Tool Generation**: Tools are automatically generated from the Reachy 2 SDK documentation

 ## LangGraph Agent Integration